chesslablab/chess-data/README.md

 #### `load.sh`

 	bash/load.sh
-	This will load all PGN files stored in the data/games folder.
-Are you sure to continue? (y|n) y Good!
-This is a valid PGN file.
-512 games were inserted into the database.
+	This will load all PGN files stored in the data folder.
+Are you sure to continue? (y|n) y Loading games for 1 s...
-	Loading games for 3 s...
+	Loading games for 2 s...
-	Good!
-This is a valid PGN file.
-1335 games were inserted into the database.
-	Loading games for 11 s...
+	Loading games for 32 s...
 	The loading of games is completed.

 ### Development